Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: Introduction

 In this paper we determine a Large Deviation Principle for an asymptotically large system of interacting processes on a lattice with sparse random connections.
 We are motivated in particular by the study of interacting neurons in neuroscience \cite{bressloff:12}, but this work ought to be adaptable to other phenomena such as mathematical finance, social networks, population genetics or insect swarms \cite{robins2007introduction,atay2016perspectives}.

-Classical mean-field models are perhaps the most common method used to scale up from the level of individual particles to the level of populations \cite{baladron-fasoli-etal:12b,touboul:14}.
+Classical mean-field models are perhaps the most common method used to scale up from the level of individual particles to the level of populations \cite{bossy-talay:97,baladron-fasoli-etal:12b}.
 For a group of neurons indexed from $1$ to $N$, the evolution equation of a mean field model is typically of the following form (an $\R^N$-valued SDE)

 We set $X^j_0= 0$.
 Here $g$ is Lipschitz, $h$ is Lipschitz and bounded, and $\sigma$ is Lipschitz. $(W^j)_{j\in\mathbb{N}}$ are independent Brownian Motions representing internal / external noise.
 Asymptoting the number of particles $N$ to $\infty$, we find that in the limit $X^j$ is independent of $X^k$ (for $j\neq k$), and each $X^j$ is governed by the same law \cite{sznitman:91}.
 Since the $(X^j)_{j\in\mathbb{N}}$ become more and more independent, it is meaningful to talk of their mean as being representative of the group as a whole.
-In reaching this limit, three crucial assumptions have been made: that the external synaptic noise is uncorrelated, that the connections between the particles are homogeneous and that the connections are scaled by the inverse of the size of the system.
+In reaching this limit, three crucial assumptions have been made: that the external noise is uncorrelated, that the connections between the particles are homogeneous and that the connections are scaled by the inverse of the size of the system.
 We will relax each of these assumptions in our model (which is outlined in Section \ref{sect:NeuronModel}).

 The major difference between the model in Section \ref{sect:NeuronModel} and the mean field model outlined above is the model of the connections.
 In the mean field model, the network is completely connected, with a uniform connection strength of $N^{-1}$.
 In our work, the connections are sparse and random, and typically (although not necessarily) sampled from a spatially-stationary probability law (i.e. a law that is invariant under translations of the lattice).
-The system converges as $N\to \infty$ because the probability of a connection between particles decreases as the lattice distance increases.
-This model bears some similarities to \cite{faugeras-maclaurin:16}, where the connection strengths are also not scaled by $N^{-1}$, but rather decrease uniformly as the lattice distance increases.
+The system does not blowup as $N\to \infty$ because the probability of a connection between particles decreases as the lattice distance increases.
+One reason that the mean-field model in \eqref{eq:meanfieldbasic} converges as $N\to\infty$ is because the probability law is invariant under any permutation of the indices.
+By contrast, the system of this paper is only invariant under a translation of the lattice (with periodic boundary conditions), a much weaker assumption that can accommodate a richer diversity of emergent phenomena.